 This practicum course will occur in a variety of institutions throughout the Lower Mainland and in a variety of units within those institutions.
-Placements may also be provided at the East Kootenay Regional Hospital and Fernie District Hospital for students from the College of the Rockies.
-Context of Practice: Acute medical/surgical units, sub-acute units, and rehabilitation services that serve adults which include the elderly age group.
+Placements may also be requested at the East Kootenay Regional Hospital and Fernie District Hospital for students from the College of the Rockies.
+Context of Practice: Acute medical/surgical units, sub-acute units, transitional care units, rehabilitation services and residential care units.
+This practicum provides clinical experience with adults, elderly, and frail elderly.